-Financial Coaching is a beautiful hybrid between therapy and financial literacy training.
-It’s not a highly regulated world so there aren’t perfect standards between coaches.
-However, the best coaches help their clients see themselves in the big picture of their money management, then break down their high level financial goals into micro-behaviors.
-They help clients identify their personal relationship to money, their blocks, triggers and general behavior.
+Financial coaching is a beautiful hybrid of practicing better money habits, implementing better money management strategies, feeling better about money, and stressing less.
+It’s not a highly regulated world, so there aren’t perfect standards among coaches.
+However, the best coaches help their clients see themselves in the big picture of their money management and break down high-level financial goals into micro-behaviors.
+They help clients identify their relationship to money, blocks, triggers, and general behavior.

-They then craft the financial literacy training program (monthly) around the key areas where a person needs growth.
+They then craft a monthly financial literacy training program around the key areas where a person needs growth.

 Mindset and Mentality

-Gotta get your head right.
-We all have inherited money beliefs, triggers and habits from our parents, from our childhood and from society.
-Assessing what you want from your money and then what you actually do with your money is the first stage of greatness.
+You have to get your head right.
+We all have inherited money beliefs, triggers, and habits from our parents, childhood, and society.
+Assessing what you want from your money and then what you do with your money is the first stage.